zatzby/whynostr/README.md

 If you would like to submit a Nostr site or application please contact me via DM on Nostr at npub10fu0hlkx3s4n4dsgfu0cpqephga4afr4qtzpz9vsyqf7vj88v2yqdp8vp4 or submit an issue/pull request here.

+TO DO LIST:

+- [ ] Rework join.html page and add more clients.
+- [ ] Add sites/apps to explore.html.
+- [ ] Add light and dark mode toggle switch.
+- [ ] Integrate with NIP-07 or nsecbunker to allow users to log-in and bookmark their favorite websites.